cbcrg/tcoffee/docs/tcoffee_manual.rst

 This gap penalty is only applied at the alignment level (i.e. after the library was computed).
 If you want to change the gap penalties of the methods used to build the library, you will need to go deeper into the core of the matter...

 Two methods are used by default to build the library.
-One does global pairwise alignments and is named slow_pair, the other is named lalign_id_pair and and produces local alignments.
+One does global pairwise alignments and is named slow_pair, the other is named lalign_id_pair and produces local alignments.
 These methods are specified via the -method flag.
 The default of this flag is:

 ::